Temporary service changes due to COVID-19

 District offices provide a blend of remote and in-person services.

-Offices will be open a minimum of two days (16 hours) per week to take applications (intake services).
+Offices will be open a minimum of two days (16 hours) per week for client service.

 All locations are open on Tuesdays.